 Program Executive Summary November 2014

 The Bond team continues working with the CMAR teams to finalize all the major logistics and mobilization requirements to achieve successful start-up on the other eleven (11) projects as well.
 Our core strategy remains the same.
-It includes performing best value analysis, “real time” budget verification and constructability reviews on all 14 projects will be our on- going focus.
+It includes performing best value analysis, “real time” budget verification and constructability reviews on all 14 projects remains our on- going focus.
 We also remain focused on ensuring project delivery in a timely manner, within budget and constructed in the best quality manner.
 The Design Phase for all projects continues and is currently accommodating revisions to HCC Design Standards and new requirements to achieve LEED Silver Certification with a minimum schedule impact overall.
-Some of the projects are being evaluated to determine and implement additional “right sizing” opportunities while complying with the community’s expectations.
+Some of the projects will be evaluated to determine and implement additional “right sizing” opportunities while complying with the community’s expectations.